Is your child's prescription frequently changing?

 Myopia Management FAQs

 Myopia management uses certain treatments and technologies to slow or even halt your child's myopia progression.
-Our myopia control program in Fort Collins is unique as we have the latest technology and experience to ensure your child's vision remains stable and healthy for years to come.
+Our myopia control program in The Landings is unique as we have the latest technology and experience to ensure your child's vision remains stable and healthy for years to come.

 Myopia is more than just poor vision.
 Childhood myopia raises the risk of developing sight-threatening eye diseases later in life, such as glaucoma, macular degeneration, and cataracts.
 Speak to your eye doctor about the best ways to minimize your child’s risk.